Florida Brain Injury Attorneys

 If you or a loved one has experienced a head or brain injury due to the negligence or criminal action of someone else, you may be entitled to compensation for lost wages, medical bills, home health care, attendant care, special support for the family (counseling), rehabilitation (physical therapy, occupational therapy, speech therapy, vocational rehabilitation), and pain and suffering.

-If you would like to discuss a potential claim involving a traumatic brain injury or head injury, please contact the experienced Florida personal injury attorneys at Zimmerman & Frachtman by calling us at 800-886-LAWS for a free consultation.
+If you would like to discuss a potential claim involving a traumatic brain injury or head injury, please contact us at 800-886-LAWS for a free consultation.
 We only charge you if we win your case.